trans-travel/trans-travel/us/al.md

  * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal, in a law entitled the "Alabama Vulnerable Child Compassion and Protection Act."
-This law is blocked from enforcement by court while litigation proceeds, but shows the state's view of this care.
+This law is blocked from enforcement (for the puberty blocker and hormone therapy aspects) by court while litigation proceeds, but shows the state's view of this care.
  * There is no sanctuary law preventing cooperation with other jurisdictions